-I have to be honest and say I almost quit this drama on the very first episode because Ahjussi Cha's frenzied character got on my nerves at first because he was so obnoxious.
-However, I am glad I stuck to my own advice to never give up on a K-drama that at first blush disappoints you, because by the end I had a huge crush on the actor and his beautiful character.
+I have to be honest and say I almost quit this drama on the very first episode because Ajussi Cha's frenzied character got on my nerves at first because he was so obnoxious.
+However, I am glad I stuck to my own advice to never give up on a K-drama if the first episode doesn't wow you, because by the end I had a huge crush on the actor and his interesting character.
 He improves so much by episode three that I started thinking, "Where has this guy been all my life?"
 He won my heart completely, much like So Jisub had to do in Master's Sun, another Hong Sister drama, since his character in that drama was obnoxious to the lead female character at first too.
 You always need to understand that the characters you see at the very beginning of a drama will not be the same characters you see at the end: they change mightily during the course of the show, become humanized, softer, kinder, and win your heart the hard way - by earning it!

 From left to right: Yoon Kye Sang, Gong Hyo Jin, and Cha Seung Won